-Questions about student billing should be directed to the Office of the Bursar.
-The Office of the Bursar is located on the third floor of Cox College.
-You may reach the Bursar at (417) 269-3440 or bursar@coxcollege.edu.
+Questions about student billing should be directed to the Billing Office.
+You may reach the Billing Office at (417) 269-3401 or CCMAIL-Billing@coxhealth.com.

 Tuition and Fees

 Tuition and fees are evaluated each year and based on the operating costs of providing quality programs for the students of Cox College.